alyulina/spoon-billed-sandpiper/dynamics/fedya's/README.md

 To do:
 - [ ] update everything
-- [ ] add all the notebooks used to analyze output data
+- [ ] add all the notebooks used to analyze output data / only the final version?
-- [ ] add mathematica code used to make plots
+- [ ] add mathematica code used to make plots / only the final version?
+- [ ] add python code used to make plots / only the final version?
 - [ ] add forks / folders for trying different things or store only the very final results
-- [ ] count the # of mutations normalized bt genome size
-- [ ] update .cpp scripts if those with h = 0 outperform the current ones
+- [ ] update .cpp scripts